MaxCam/peeringdb-geolocation/README.md

 DNS names may not be updated when interfaces change location [4], and it's not applicable for IP addresses that do not have reverse DNS records or for reverse DNS records without geolocation hints.

-RTT based geolocation informed through PeeringDB facilities and IXP presence data

 ## References

 [1] Poese, Ingmar, et al. "IP geolocation databases: Unreliable?."
 ACM SIGCOMM Computer Communication Review 41.2 (2011): 53-56.
 [2] Shavitt, Yuval, and Noa Zilberman.
 "A geolocation databases study."
 IEEE Journal on Selected Areas in Communications 29.10 (2011): 2044-2056.
 [3] N. Spring, R. Mahajan, and D. Wetherall.
 Measuring ISP topologies with Rocketfuel.
 ACM SIGCOMM conference, 2002.
 [4] M. Zhang, Y. Ruan, V. Pai, and J. Rexford.
 How DNS misnaming distorts Internet topology mapping.
 In Proc. of USENIX Annual Technical Conference, 2006.